Catherine22/Frontend-Development/JavaScript/README.md

 ## Hoisting

-Javascript engine allocates memory for variables and functions before we execute it.
+Javascript engine allocates memory for variables and functions before you execute it.
 E.g.

 ```Javascript
 console.log(teddy);